-S. Giannakopoulos, Z. He, I. Darwazeh and H. Zirath
+S. Giannakopoulos, Z. He, L. Svensson, I. Darwazeh and H. Zirath

 In this work we present two transimpedance amplifier (TIA) circuits designed for fibre optical interconnect systems.
 We compare a common base (CB) topology with a common emitter (CE) shunt-shunt feedback topology in terms of frequency response, power consumption, noise and input impedance.
-The two TIAs are designed on a 130nm InP DHBT technology from Teledyne Scientific Company (TSC) with an $f_U f{max}$ of 520 GHz/1.15 THz and are measured in the frequency and time domains.
-They exhibit a TI-gain of 42 dB $\Omega$ with a 133 GHz bandwidth, the highest bandwidth reported in literature and a power consumption of 32.3 mW for the CB and 25.5 mW for the CE.
-Eye diagram measurements were conducted up to 64 Gbps and input referred noise density was measured at 30.2 pA/ $\sqrt{Hz}$ for the CB and 13.9 pA/ $\sqrt{Hz}$ for the CE.
+The two TIAs are designed on a 130nm InP DHBT technology from Teledyne Scientific Company (TSC) and are measured in the frequency and time domains.
+They exhibit a TI-gain of 42 dB Ω with a 133 GHz bandwidth, the highest bandwidth reported in literature and a power consumption of 32.3 mW for the CB and 25.5 mW for the CE.
+Time domain NRZ measurements up to 64 Gbps provide energy efficiency metrics of 0.5 mW/Gbps and 0.4 mW/Gbps, respectively.